 We must recognize that we can’t solve our problem now until there is a radical redistribution of economic and political power….
 This means a revolution of values and other things.
 We must see now that the evils of racism, economic exploitation, and militarism are all tied together… you can’t really get rid of one without getting rid of the others… the whole structure of American life must be changed.
 America is a hypocritical nation and [we] must put [our] own house in order. (“Report to SCLC Staff [May 1967]”)

-And this redistribution is primarily a matter of POWER—even Black Power, which is not itself racist, but loving:
+And this redistribution is primarily a matter of POWER—even Black Power, which is not itself racist according to King, but rather loving: